PS-Wizard/School/HPC/Week4/workshop.md

 ```
 ---

-## A printer is shared among multiple users.
+### **A printer is shared among multiple users.
 Each user can either print a document or wait if the printer is in use.
 There are only 2 printers in the office.
-Use semaphores to manage the printer access, ensuring that no more than 2 users can print at the same time.
+Use semaphores to manage the printer access, ensuring that no more than 2 users can print at the same time.**
+We:
+- There are 2 printers, controlled by a semaphore `printer_sem` initialized to 2.
+- Each user (thread) waits on the semaphore (`sem_wait`) before printing.
+- When a user starts printing, they hold a printer.
+Printing is simulated with sleep.
+- After finishing, the user releases the printer (`sem_post`).
+- This ensures no more than 2 users can print at the same time.
+- main creates multiple user threads, waits for them all (pthread_join), then destroys the semaphore.

 ```c
 #include <stdio.h>